uploadtigris/Cloud-Engineering/CCNA/4 - Subnetting/You suck at Subnetting!.md

 	- why so virtual IP address ready to respond to itself on our devices?
 - **Remember!
 127.x.x.x are LOOP BACK devices**

+# Private IP Addresses

+Public IP Addresses
+- **all** of the addresses in the table above

+RFC 1918 -->